MassMesh/autoygg/doc/SPEC.md

   * `POST /register`:
     * Return access error if ACL check fails
     * If RequireRegistration=false, Disabled
-    * If ACLEnabled=true, apply ACLFile based on ACLMode, give access error if conditions not met
+    * If AccessListEnabled=true, apply AccessListFile, return access error if access denied
     * If RequireRegistration=true, Store registration information with Approved=false
       * Storing unapproved feels like the safer thing to do in case someone switches RequireApproval on and off
   * `POST /renew`:
     * Return access error if ACL check fails
     * If RequireRegistration=true: Deny unless approved registration found
-    * If ACLEnabled=true, apply ACLFile based on ACLMode, give access error if conditions not met
+    * If AccessListEnabled=true, apply AccessListFile, return access error if access denied
     * Assign lease, provision lease, and store in leases table
   * `POST /release`:
     * Return access error if ACL check fails